rlabrecque/Steamworks.NET/README.md

 Usage
 -----

-To use _Steamworks.NET_ you must be a Steamworks developer. _Steamworks.NET_ requires Unity Pro for the plugin functionality.
+To use _Steamworks.NET_ you must be a Steamworks developer.
+_Steamworks.NET_ requires Unity Pro for the plugin functionality.

 * Clone or download a Zip Archive: [Stable (4.0.0)](https://github.com/rlabrecque/Steamworks.NET/archive/4.0.0.zip) -- [Master (Cutting-edge)](https://github.com/rlabrecque/Steamworks.NET/archive/master.zip)
 * Extract and copy Steamworks.NET's `Plugins/` and `Editor/` folders into your `Assets/` folder.
 * Open `Plugins/Steamworks.NET/redist/steam_appid.txt` and replace `480` with your own AppId.
 * Launch your Unity project.
-It should copy steam_appid.txt (and steam_api.dll if your on windows) into the root of your project.
+The included editor scripts will copy steam_appid.txt (and steam_api.dll if your on windows) into the root of your project.
-* Close Unity and relaunch the project so that it loads the newly copied steam_appid.txt & steam_api.dll.
+* Close Unity and relaunch the project so that it loads the freshly copied steam_appid.txt & steam_api.dll.

 ##### Samples
 Check out these sample projects to get started: